Champagne says he wishes grocers were more 'forthcoming' on plans to stabilize prices

 The federal government has long pledged a broader overhaul of the Competition Act, something many experts are hoping for as well.

-Champagne said that reform is going to happen, though he wouldn't say when.
+Champagne said reform is going to happen, though he wouldn't say when.

 This report by The Canadian Press was first published Oct.
 17, 2023.